Frequently Asked Questions about Bloodborne Pathogens Training

 If you have a question that's not answered below, please give us a call at (858) 792-1630.
-We answer the phone 7 days a week from 8 AM to 11 PM EST.
+We answer the phone 7 days a week from 9 AM to midnight EST.

 You can take the final exam as many times as necessary to get a passing grade.